 P.E and Sports Premium

 Regular staff training opportunities are provided for teachers and teaching assistants (TAs) to keep them abreast of new initiatives.
-We run a Sports Day and cultural week every year including competitive races for KS2 as well as an opportunity to show case dances or gymnastic routines created throughout the year.
-Teachers, TAs, coaches, parents and Sports Leaders provide a wide range of before school, lunch time and after school sports clubs, both for team and individual sports.
-Oldfield Primary School has an unrivalled record in local sports competitions and this year reached the National Semi- finals Futsal completion.
+We run a Sports week every year including competitive races for KS2 as well as an opportunity to showcase dances or gymnastic routines created throughout the year.
+Teachers, TAs, coaches, parents and Sports Leaders provide a wide range of before school, lunchtime and after school sports clubs, both for team and individual sports.
+Oldfield Primary School has an unrivalled record in local sports competitions and this year reached the National quarter-finals in U11 football and the Year 3 /4 tennis team represented Ascot and Maidenhead in the Berkshire School Games final.
 This could not have been achieved without the support and commitment of all helpers, which is, and always will be, very much appreciated.

-Swimming figures for 2020-21 have been obtained from the swimming instructors at the Magnet Leisure Centre.
+Swimming figures for 2021-22 have been obtained from the swimming instructors at the new Braywick Leisure Centre.
 All pupils swim in Year 1, Year 3 and for the last time in Year 5.
+Year 5 pupils only managed to get in a few weeks due to the closure of the pool during the pandemic.

-In 5 Morpurgo we achieved a 90% success rate in the following tasks:
+In Year 5 we achieved a 70% success rate in the following tasks:

 - swim competently, confidently and proficiently over a distance of at least 25 metres